-It doesn’t matter how many scouts or college coaches show up to a tournament if they don’t know you’re there.
+It doesn’t matter how many scouts or coaches show up to a tournament–if they don’t know you’re there you won’t be recruited to play in college.
 I remember one summer “showcase” tournament sitting in the bleachers behind home plate, pretty much by myself because it was over 100 degrees and if people couldn’t find shade, they left.
 Why was I still there?
-Since I had a towel to sit on, enough sun screen on to create a peelable layer, and my beat-up sun umbrella, I wasn’t much worse off than had I been in one of few pathetic shade spots near the dugout.
+Since I had a towel to sit on, enough sun screen on to create a peelable layer, and my beat-up sun umbrella, I wasn’t much worse off than had I been in one of the few pathetic shade spots near the dugout.

 After the game started, a man wearing a generic baseball hat and carrying a clip board sat down two rows in front of me.
-He was soon joined by a second gentleman wearing a baseball hat with the logo of an area college.
+A second gentleman wearing a baseball hat with the logo of an area college soon joined him.
 They started talking.

-Mr. generic hat was a pro scout there to see one of the players on my son’s team pitch.
+Mr. Generic Hat was a pro scout there to see one of the players on my son’s team pitch.
 Everyone said the kid was good and had all kinds of colleges and pro teams looking at him.
-A lot of parents were excited because they thought it gave their sons a chance to be seen as well.
-Before this game, I couldn’t tell you if the kid was any good since this would the first and only time he showed up to a game for the summer.
+A lot of parents were excited.
+They thought it gave their sons a chance to be seen and possibly be recruited to play in college.
+Before this game, I couldn’t tell you if the kid was any good since this would be the first and only time he showed up to a game for the summer.

-The next inning came up and the player was pulled from right field to pitch.
+The next inning came up and our coach pulled the player from right field to pitch.
 He was definitely a level above the pitching I had seen in the tournament so far.
-When he got to the mound, the scout started paying some attention to pitcher.
+When he got to the mound, the scout started paying some attention to the pitcher.
 And I do mean “some.”
 He didn’t pull out a radar gun and he managed to greet at length another college coach who joined them at this time.
 It was obvious he had seen the kid before and this was just some sort of checkup.

 The inning was over and the scout rejoined the conversation.
 It wasn’t about which players in the tournament looked promising-in fact, there really wasn’t much conversation about the tournament at all.
 Just three guys talking about other people they knew and who was doing what.
 If they were women, it would be called gossiping.

 The next inning our team had a different pitcher.
 This guy was good and I thought about the same level as the previous pitcher.
-I think he actually had a better inning than the other pitcher.
-The three men never even looked up at him.
+I think he actually had a better inning than the other pitcher but then again, maybe the other team’s batters were just having a bad inning.
+In any case, the three men never even looked up at him.

 After the game was over, some of the parents were talking excitedly about the college coaches being at the game and how glad they were that the team was in the tournament.
-They thought it gave them a huge advantage in the college baseball recruiting process.
+They thought it gave them a huge advantage in the college baseball recruiting process and would really help them be recruited to play in college.
 I didn’t bother to tell them that the only thing those coaches could have told them was that their sons weren’t the pitcher they came to see.

 Out of the 20 to 30 kids my son played baseball with starting the summer before his junior year, maybe five actually ended up playing baseball in college.
 These were either players who were so good that the select (travel) coaches knew they could get them into college and add to the bragging rights of the program or their parents had put out some effort to get their kids in contact with college coaches.